Art in the Service of Faith

 Writing in the twelfth century, the French cleric, statesman, and one-time regent Abbot Suger (d.
 1151) imagined faith as an experience shaped by the material things with which he surrounded himself.
 Artistic invention, craftsmanship, and the rarefied world of precious objects were, for him, stepping stones to higher contemplation.
 They called him away from external cares and allowed his thoughts to wander from the ‘slime of the earth’ toward the ‘purity of Heaven’.
 The more refined the work, the more powerfully it could lift the faithful toward God.

-This exhibition brings together more than thirty masterpieces of medieval art from the fields of painting, sculpture, textiles, goldsmith’s work, stained glass, and manuscript illumination, created by artisans working between the twelfth and sixteenth centuries.
+This exhibition brings together more than thirty masterpieces of medieval art from the fields of painting, sculpture, goldsmith’s work, stained glass, and manuscript illumination, created by artisans working between the twelfth and sixteenth centuries.
 Together, they reveal the extraordinary aesthetic innovations reshaping Europe during this period and the remarkable range of materials mastered by artists whose skills rival—and at times surpass—those of any generation since.

 29 May - 10 July 2026